This first article appears in the

 By Paul Brown

-Craniosacral therapy is a healing modality that grew from
+Craniosacral work is a healing modality that grew from

 osteopathy, the ancient art of bone setting.
 The subtle art of